allguitars/NodeJS-Demo/notes/TestDrivenDevelopment.md

 ```

-Back to the termal, there is an error:
+Back to the terminal, there is an error:

 ```shell
 error: moment is not defined ReferenceError: moment is not defined